 Note that most of them use a noun as the centerpiece: place, computer, company, Harvard, ecosystem.
 Microsoft's is the only one that doesn't use the word "be" or "become" but, in my opinion, that doesn't take away from the boldness and visionary aspect of the statement.

 Again, that's the purpose here: to craft a statement that is aspirational and in the distance.
 The metaphor I like to use for a vision is the horizon: something that we can see and believe exists, however, is impossible to reach no matter how long we try or what resources we use.

 Like the ones above, most companies decide to make the vision statement a pithy, one-line, inspirational declaration.
 In recent years, however, a different approach has emerged, thanks to Ari Weinzweig, co-owner and co-founder of Zingerman’s Deli in Ann Arbor, Michigan.

 He has developed, and teaches, his own version of visioning through which a company articulates what it will look like in a certain number of years, most often three, five, or ten.
 His approach results in a longer, essay-type vision that describes in detail what the company will have achieved in that time frame, and is written from the point of view of that point in time (see the above photo for an example).

 While I'm still partial to the one-line approach because it's simpler to use on a day-to-day basis, I see the value of Ari's method.
 To me, it doesn't matter which one you choose, only that you do choose one.

 Part two of this three-part series is on the mission.

-To learn more about The Junto Institute and our Apprenticeship program, attend one of our upcoming Open Houses in Chicago.
+To learn more about The Junto Institute and our Apprenticeship program, schedule a meeting today.